 My counseling style is at times less instructive and more about discovering and drawing you out by listening and asking questions.
 At other times, I find myself more in a directive role, offering valuable information and tools to help you on the journey.
 Each of you has a story.
 Part of my job as a counselor is to draw your story out.
 To help you see your dignity and beauty and walk with you through your suffering and brokenness.

 At Kaleo Counseling, I counsel individuals 15 and older and couples with various challenges and struggles including: depression, anxiety, eating disorders (anorexia, bulimia, and binge eating disorder), relationship concerns, and spiritual concerns.
 I am also a board approved supervisor in the state of Texas and can supervise Interns seeking licensure as a Licensed Professional Counselor.

 Our working relationship is so important, so I offer a free 15-minute phone consultation to determine whether I am the right fit for your particular situation.
 You can set up an appointment with me by calling 210.580.6710 or emailing me at email@example.com.

 It would be my privilege to work with you to find hope and healing from your suffering.

 I approach counseling by looking at your life as a story, finding themes and undercurrents that are contributing to what you are currently struggling with, and charting a path forward.
 Using lots of questions, as well as being directive, I will offer practical tools to bring relief and change in areas that have been hard or where you are currently in crisis.
 I am always striving to learn and incorporate the latest research into my work.
-At Kaleo Counseling, I counsel individuals, couples, and groups as I work toward meeting the requirements of my Licensed Clinical Social Worker (LCSW) status.
+At Kaleo Counseling, I counsel individuals, couples, and groups.
 When I am not counseling, I love being outside, taking walks, eating good food, sewing, and making people laugh.
-I have been married for almost 20 years and have three school-aged children.
+I have been married for over 20 years and have three school-aged children.